sgmurphy/wordpress-plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 13.3.5.3 (2024-08-24) =
+* Bug Fix: Product feed processing stuck when the feed being processed with batching
+* Bug Fix: Multiple AJAX requests runs when refreshing a feed

 = 13.3.5.2 (2024-08-23) =
 * Bug Fix: Fatal error on system log page